jwern/weather-app/README.md

 ## Technologies

 This weather app was built with HTML, SCSS, and JavaScript.
 It uses npm for library management and webpack for bundling modules and compiling SCSS to CSS.
 It uses the [OpenWeather](https://openweathermap.org/) API to gather real-time weather data: the city name, temperature, weather description ("clear," "clouds," etc.), and weather icon are all taken from OpenWeather via a free API key.
-The down arrow / carrot on the temperature unit select dropdown is from [IonIcons](https://ionic.io/ionicons).
+The down arrow / caret on the temperature unit select dropdown is from [IonIcons](https://ionic.io/ionicons).